Are You Sure You Owe That Gratitude?

 For Pete's sake---no pun intended---some of you already know that book almost by heart, and you are even "spreading the Word"---and yet, I bet you I'll be seeing you again in the next incarnation---for you to learn some more from that same book.

 So much more for our low I.Q. to handle that we may never know enough, and never be grateful enough to finally graduate at this earthly school of life!
 Now, ain't that a shame---certainly not calling for anything like gratitude.

 Humbleness Is a Virtue---So They Tell Us.
 Yeah, Right.

 I hope at least to some of you all this so far is making a sense, and you won't start slapping me around with your holy book or your "moral manifesto".
 On the other hand, just between you and me, I don't really mind coming back in as many more incarnations as possible---being a "holy ignorant" or not.
-I love life just as it is, but my gratefulness for it doesn't go any further than for what I have created in my heart and in my mind.

 As for the Almighty Dude, we can't argue that, for his own reasons "which we are not to question", he created us in his own image, which most of us ordinary folks never understood as well as those super-smart, super-rich, and super-powerful "god-like" creatures among us on this planet.
-They got the message right, and they don't mind showing off with their heavenly feathers of power and influence, after having mastered their resemblance to god's image.
+They got the message right, and they don't mind showing off with their heavenly feathers of power and influence, after having mastered that resemblance to god's image.